Subacute Sclerosing Panencephalitis

 Central Nervous System

-SSPE is caused by an altered form of the measles virus.
+SSPE is caused either by an altered form of the measles virus or an abnormal immune response to measles.
 It occurs anywhere from 2-10 years after contracting measles.

 - Age: 5-15 years old